Young people and asthma

 School sessions for students

 Asthma Australia visits primary and secondary schools to help all students gain an understanding of asthma.
-Ask your class/home group teacher to contact their local Asthma Foundation to arrange a session for your class or the whole school – 1800 ASTHMA (1800 278462).
+Ask your class/home group teacher to contact Asthma Australia to arrange a session for your class or the whole school – 1800 ASTHMA (1800 278 462).
+Our new video, 'Between Life and Breath', is designed specifically for secondary students - tell your Health and Physical Education teacher!
+Watch it below...

 Younger brother or sister?